vertesy/Single-Cell-Omics-Course/docs/README.md

-# Exploratory-data-analysis-in-R

-# Single-Cell-Omics-Course
+# Single-cell omics course

-A 2 week summer workshop on single-cell (gen)omics and data analysis.
+A 2 week summer workshop on single-cell (transcript)omics and data analysis.